Your shopping cart is empty!

 Nancy put herself through undergraduate and graduate school as an education and business consultant.
 She has worked all types of related communication jobs, as a graphic designer, writer, public relations consultant, marketing consultant, and database/software and educational consultant to the US government in several roles... to an educational consultant to the State of Wisconsin's long-term care program up until she received her degree.

-She had pre-doctoral training at a State-run geriatric facility in Madison, Wisconsin, and post-doctoral training through Veteran's Affairs Healthcare System in Northampton, Massachusetts.
+She had pre-doctoral training at an in patient-geriatric facility in Madison, Wisconsin, and post-doctoral training through Veteran's Affairs Healthcare System in Northampton, Massachusetts.

 During her pre- and post-doctoral additional training and support of children and their families in a Medicaid clinic, she also freelanced for the VA in the areas of veteran's rehabilitation through work programs as well as hospital re-accreditation.